-The beauty of wood is widely known with the unique character that gives it an unmatched look.
-In order to keep our wood ceiling products looking their best for years to come, our team uses specialized equipment in our finishing process to apply long-lasting finishes that both protects material and highlights its natural characteristics.
+The beauty of wood is widely known by the unique character that gives it an unmatched look.
+In order to keep our wood ceiling products looking their best for years to come, our team uses specialized equipment in our finishing process to apply long-lasting finishes that both protect material and highlight its natural characteristics.

 We use a flat line finishing machine to apply coatings evenly and consistently to all materials that pass through.
 All parts are spaced to ensure that the secondary surfaces, such as the sides and the ends, are covered completely.